 Making manchurian sauce

-- 1 tbsp oil olive or sesame oil
+- 1 tablespoon oil olive or sesame oil

 - ¼ cup spring onion whites chopped